allcentury/being-an-engineering-leader/me_you_us.md

 This is a good goal because you don't control whether your talk gets chosen but you do control the submission.
 The team and I can help you refine this to increase your chances.

-* I want to host 2 retros this quarter to help with my oral communication.
+* I want to host 2 retros this quarter to help with guiding teammates with potentially difficult topics.

 Sold!